pngbarn

 Tanzania - kilimanjaro in first written document - top 20 interesting facts about mount kilimanjaro

-Greek mathematician Ptolemy of Alexandria wrote about the “great snow mountain”, and later on, Oriental traders made reports of a “great mountain west of Zanzibar”.
-But mentions don’t stop there.
+Historical evidence suggests the first recorded (and surviving) mention of Kilimanjaro dates back to the 2nd century.
+Greek mathematician Ptolemy of Alexandria wrote about the “great snow mountain,” later, Oriental traders reported on a “great mountain west of Zanzibar.”
+But the mentions don’t stop there.

-In 1844, William Desborough Cooley (an Irish explorer) wrote: “the most famous mountain of Eastern Africa is Kirimanjara” and is the first written mention of the mountain’s name.
+Fernandez de Enciso (a Spanish writer) called Kilimanjaro “an Ethiopian Mount Olympus.”
+In 1844, William Desborough Cooley (an Irish explorer) wrote, “The most famous mountain of Eastern Africa is Kilimanjaro.”
+This is the first written mention of the mountain’s name.

 Despite these reports, British geographers didn’t believe a snow-capped mountain in Africa existed until 1848.